aleshaleksey/fansys23/13-crafting-imbuing.md

 **Rechargeable**: The magic in these items can be activated once (or up to seven times if it holds enough magic).
 When the magic runs out, it can be recharged.
 Depending on the item, the conditions of recharge are different.
 The Threshold for imbuing/enchanting rechargeable weapons, staves and wands is reduced by 4.

 **Constant**: The magic in these items is always active, and unless the item is dis-enchanted or otherwise loses its powers, will continue to be active while the item exists.
-The threshold for imbuing/enchanting jewellery and purely sentimental items with "constant" activation is -4.
+The threshold for imbuing/enchanting jewellery and purely sentimental items with "constant" activation is reduced by 4.

 **At will**: The number and frequency of uses of the magic in these items is not limited.